Meshed coil regions

 It should be remarked that the approach based on Coil Conductor regions gives rise to three possibilities:

-• (a) The user may provide a detailed description of the unit cell of the winding while creating the coil conductor region.
+- (a) The user may provide a detailed description of the unit cell of the winding while creating the coil conductor region.
 This description includes parameters such as the conductor material, the number of turns, shape and dimensions of the cross section, the spacing between turns, the coil fill factor, etc. In this case, Flux applies the homogenization procedure described in the previous section and accounts for the proximity and skin effects.
 The losses evaluated in the coil conductor region follow the same frequency behavior predicted by the first modeling approach using several solid conductor regions, as shown in Figure 6.

-• (b) The user may provide asimplified description of the winding instead, consisting only of the conductor material, number of turns, and fill factor.
+- (b) The user may provide asimplified description of the winding instead, consisting only of the conductor material, number of turns, and fill factor.
 Under these circumstances, Flux can not perform the homogenization of the winding.
 Thus, skin and proximity effects in the coil are not taken into account, and the losses evaluated in the coil conductor region are only accurate for direct current or low-frequency excitations.
 This behavior may also be verified in Figure 6.

-• (c) Alternatively, the user could provide an even more minimalist description of the winding, given only by its number of turns.
+- (c) Alternatively, the user could provide an even more minimalist description of the winding, given only by its number of turns.
 The assignment of a material to the coil conductor region becomes optional and does not affect the results.
 This case corresponds to a perfect conductor, and the losses evaluated in the coil conductor region are equal to zero at all frequencies (represented by a constant horizontal line at zero watts in Figure 6.

 Summary

-Meshed Coil region type Current density Mesh Description of the coupled electric circuit Frequency behavior of Joule losses
+Meshed Coil region type | Current density | Mesh | Description of the coupled electric circuit | Frequency behavior of Joule losses |

-Complex meshes required.
+Solid Conductor | Complex meshes required. |

 Potentially elaborate.
-One FE coupling component required for each Solid Conductor region.
+One FE coupling component required for each Solid Conductor region. |

-Skin and proximity effects fully taken into account, leading to augmented Joule losses at higher frequencies.
+Skin and proximity effects fully taken into account, leading to augmented Joule losses at higher frequencies. |

-Flux evaluates an equivalent uniform current density distribution.
+Coil Conductor with a detailed geometrical description | Flux evaluates an equivalent uniform current density distribution. |

-Coarser meshes are possible.
+Coarser meshes are possible. |

 Straightforward.
-Only one FE coupling component required.
+Only one FE coupling component required. |

 Skin and proximity effects taken into account by means of homogenization of the winding.
-Augmented Joule losses at higher frequencies as in the case of Solid Conductor regions.
+Augmented Joule losses at higher frequencies as in the case of Solid Conductor regions. |

-Joule losses are non-zero and constant at any frequency.
-Results are accurate for direct current and low-frequency excitations.
+Coil Conductor with a simplified geometrical description | Joule losses are non-zero and constant at any frequency.
+Results are accurate for direct current and low-frequency excitations. |

-Coil Conductor Without Losses
+Coil Conductor without Losses |

-Joule losses are constant and equal to zero at any frequency.
+Joule losses are constant and equal to zero at any frequency. |

 How to Use Meshed Coil Regions in Flux

 The previous sections laid the groundwork for understanding the concept of a meshed coil region in Flux.
-They focused on the relevant physical phenomena modeled by this region type and on comparing its derived subtypes, namely de Solid Conductor region, and the Coil Conductor region (with detailed and simplified geometrical descriptions and without losses).
+They focused on the relevant physical phenomena modeled by this region type and on comparing its derived subtypes, namely the Solid Conductor region, and the Coil Conductor region (with detailed and simplified geometrical descriptions and without losses).

 For additional information on how to create and use each type of meshed coil region in Flux projects, the reader is referred to the documentation topics below: